jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ## First Impressions

-I haven't used all of the features and I've only had access for a day or two, but here are my first impressions.
+I haven't used all of the features and I've only had access for a few days, but a few things that stuck out:

-### Fantastic Onboarding

-I enjoyed the onboarding process.
-It was easy and straightforward.
-You choose your email (probably the hardest part), add your personal email as backup, add a password and you're good to go.
+- easy onboarding process
+- simple settings
+- ability to search all files

+Beyond that, here are some other thoughts I've had while using HEY.

 ### Email Screener

 This is a neat concept.
 You screen emails before they are allowed in your inbox.
 It's almost like everything is marked as spam, unless you give it the 👍🏼.
 Cool concept.
-Reminds me of Google screening your calls on the Pixel.
+I feel like this should be the default in other email providers.
+It means no gets into your inbox by default.
+Instead, they need to be screened or need permission.

+### Wicked Fast

+The landing page for hey.com along with the app itself app.hey.com feel wicked fast.
+You can read about the tech stack used in this [tweet thread](https://twitter.com/sstephenson/status/1272608076433166336?s=20).
+One thing from the thread that I will point out are [Turbolinks](https://github.com/turbolinks/turbolinks).
+I am not familiar with them, but here's how they're described,

+> Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
+Use HTML to render your views on the server side and link to pages as usual.
+When you follow a link, Turbolinks automatically fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.

+Basically, a SPA without the JS framework.
+Interesting idea and something worth learning more about!

+### Imbox is not a typo

+I thought this was kind of hilarioius.
+Enough people have thought that they spelled "Inbox" wrong that they bought the domain https://itsnotatypo.com, which redirects to https://hey.com/features/the-imbox/.
+I don't know if it was a genius marketing plot and intentional, or if it's a flop and something they might later change.

 ### Smarter Workflows